 NAfME Supports Congressional Action to Overturn Teacher Preparation Rules

 NAfME, in partnership with the Association’s two higher education societies, the Society for Research in Music Education and the Society for Music Teacher Education, supports congressional efforts to overturn the Teacher Preparation Program Rules through its powers under the Congressional Review Act.
-You can read the full statement here.

 The regulations, at least five years in the making, require each state to issue annual ratings for teacher-prep programs within their borders.
 The ratings aim to serve as a snapshot of how novice educators perform after graduation, offering prospective teachers and school district recruiters a more accurate picture of which programs are successful at producing strong educators and which are not.
 However, the regulations are an example of federal overreach at a time where lawmakers have worked in a bipartisan manner to provide flexibility to states and school districts: